3perf/website/src/content/blog/react-monitoring/index.md

 # Step 1: Pick the Most Important Interactions

+Before you start monitoring render performance, you need to decide _what_ to monitor.

-Before we Pick the interactions you care about the most.
+For that, pick the interactions you care about the most.
 For example, for an app like Gmail, that could be:

 - Clicking the “Compose” button
 - Opening an email thread